 Beetroot helps to lower hypertension, fights cancer, reduces inflammation, detoxes the blood, slows aging and supports heart health.
 Beet root are high in folate, manganese, potassium, lycopene, antioxidants, nitrates, vitamin C, iron and fiber.
 It has an earthy taste.
 100 grams of beetroot has 43 calories.

 Cucumber consists of a lot of water.
 It has cancer fighting antioxidants, good for body detoxification, improves digestion and supports skin and heart health.
 It is a good source of pantothenic acid, vitamin A, magnesium, phosphorus and manganese.
 Cucumber has a light watery taste with its green skin being a little bitter.
 100 grams of cucumber has only 15 calories.

 Avocado is actually considered a fruit.
 But because of its look and its taste I’ve added it to the vegetable list.
-It is high in healthy fat, good source of potassium, fiber, vitamins and folate.
+It is high in healthy fat, good source of potassium, fiber, protein, vitamins and folate.
 It improves heart health, prevents cancer, fights diabetes, aids in digestion and weight management, reduces cholesterol and promotes healthy skin, hair and eyes.
 Avocado is buttery and smooth and does not taste bitter or sweet.
 It makes smoothies very creamy.
 Avocado weighing 100 grams has 160 calories.